Skip to main content

 This guide covers GPU and NPU instances.

-Video transcoding instances are provided in Virtual Machine.
-For more details, refer to Virtual Machine > Manage instance.
+Video transcoding instances are provided through Virtual Machine.
+For more information, refer to Virtual Machine > Manage instances.

 View instance list

-You can check the list of running instances.
+You can view, search, and manage the list of running instances and their details.

-2. In the Instance menu, check the list of currently operating instances.
+2. In the Instance menu, view the list of currently running instances.
+You can click the instance filter to sort and filter by specific attributes.

 CategoryDescription